Va'eira: Readings

 In traditional Sabbath Torah reading, the "portion" (parashah) is divided into seven readings, or עליות, aliyot.
 In the Masoretic Text of the Hebrew Bible (Tanakh), Parashat Va'eira has nine "open portion" (פתוחה, petuchah) divisions (roughly equivalent to paragraphs, often abbreviated with the Hebrew letter פ (peh)).
 Parashat Va'eira has seven further subdivisions, called "closed portion" (סתומה, setumah) divisions (abbreviated with the Hebrew letter ס (samekh)) within the open portion divisions.
 The first and second open portion divisions divide the first reading.
 The third open portion covers the balance of the first and part of the second readings.
 The fourth open portion covers the balance of the second reading.
 The fifth open portion divides the fourth reading.
 The sixth open portion covers the balance of the fourth, all of the fifth, and part of the sixth readings.
 The seventh open portion separates part of the sixth reading.
 The eighth open portion covers the balance of the sixth and part of the seventh readings.
-And the ninth open portion covers the balance of the seventh reading.
-Closed portion divisions separate the first and second readings, separate the second and third readings, and divide the fourth, fifth, and sixth readings.
+The ninth open portion covers the balance of the seventh reading.
+Closed portion divisions separate the first and second readings, split the second and third readings, and divide the fourth, fifth, and sixth readings.

-First reading — Exodus 6:2–13
+First reading—Exodus 6:2–13

 In the first reading, God spoke to Moses, identified God's Self as the God of the Patriarchs, and acknowledged hearing the moaning of the Israelites.
 God instructed Moses to tell the Israelites that God would free them, make them God's people, and bring them to the Promised Land.
 But the Israelites would not listen because of their distress and hard labor.
 The first open portion ends here.

 In the continuation of the reading, God told Moses to tell Pharaoh to let the Israelites go, but Moses complained that Pharaoh would not heed him, a man of impeded speech.
 The second open portion ends here.

 In the continuation of the reading, God commanded Moses and Aaron to bring the Israelites out of Egypt.
 The first reading and a closed portion end here.

-Second reading — Exodus 6:14–28
+Second reading—Exodus 6:14–28

 The second reading interjects a partial genealogy of Reuben, Simeon, and Levi, including Moses and his family.

 The second reading and a closed portion end with the genealogy.

-Third reading — Exodus 6:29–7:7
+Third reading—Exodus 6:29–7:7

 In the third reading, God instructed Moses to tell Pharaoh all that God would tell Moses, but Moses protested that he had a speech impediment.
 The third open portion ends here.

-In the continuation of the reading, God placed Aaron in the role of Moses' prophet, to speak to Pharaoh.
-God intended to harden Pharaoh's heart, so that God might show signs and marvels, so that the Egyptians would know that the Lord was God.
+In the continuation of the reading, God placed Aaron in the role of Moses' prophet to speak to Pharaoh.
+God intended to harden Pharaoh's heart, so that God might show signs and marvels so that the Egyptians would know that the Lord was God.
 Moses and Aaron did as God commanded.
 Moses was 80 years old, and Aaron 83 years old, when they spoke to Pharaoh.
 The third reading and the fourth open portion end here.